Monga94/hello-world/README.md

 # hello-world

 Hi there!
-This is a fake fiel to try functionality of github repository.
+This is a fake file to try functionality of github repository.

 Hope you enjoy your work with it.